phipsgabler/trello2md/README.md

 ## Licence ##

-All code is [unlicensed](http://unlicense.org/), except for the template in `tex/trello.latex`, which included in [Pandoc](https://github.com/jgm/pandoc/blob/master/COPYRIGHT) and thus subject to the GPL.
+All code is [unlicensed](http://unlicense.org/), except for the template in `tex/trello.latex`, which is [included](https://github.com/jgm/pandoc/blob/master/COPYRIGHT) in Pandoc and thus subject to the GPL.